BillLudwig/Zettelkasten/pages/Adventureite.com.md

 	  id:: 63a3a25a-4241-4f27-bfa7-4aa2b52b918c
 	- DOING Write article on identifying animal tracks #Adventureite.com id:: 63a3a25a-c280-404f-8f8c-238f1247d345
-	- DOING Write article on Leave No Trace #Adventureite.com id:: 63a3a25a-2c12-4f7b-8cc1-9e0c32810e57
+	- DONE Write article on Leave No Trace #Adventureite.com id:: 63a3a25a-2c12-4f7b-8cc1-9e0c32810e57
-	- DOING Write article on eco-friendly travel tips #Adventureite.com id:: 63a3a25a-0370-4fd5-91aa-d5b8a522b19b
+	- DONE Write article on eco-friendly travel tips #Adventureite.com id:: 63a3a25a-0370-4fd5-91aa-d5b8a522b19b
 	- TODO Write article on New Mexico landmarks #Adventureite.com id:: 63a3a25a-f057-4217-837b-770d77ab2c74